NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     description.

 prefilter-mode (= 0,1,2) (default = 2)
-    This selects the pre-processing filter to be used to prepare images before they are fed to the initialization stage of the pipeline.
+    Filter used to prepare images before they are passed to the initialization stage of the pipeline.
 Used only with the ``asp_bm`` algorithm.

     0 - None

     1 - Subtracted mean
-       This takes a preferably large Gaussian kernel and subtracts its value from the input image.
+       Takes a preferably large Gaussian kernel and subtracts its value from the input image.
 This effectively reduces low frequency content in the image.
 The result is correlation that is immune to translations in image intensity.

     2 - LoG filter
-       Takes the Laplacian of Gaussian of the image, This provides some immunity to differences in lighting conditions between a pair of images by isolating and matching on blob features in the image.
+       Takes the Laplacian of Gaussian of the image.
+This provides some immunity to differences in lighting conditions between a pair of images by isolating and matching on blob features in the image.